The case of Dr. Sam Sheppard was so controversial from the outset that the federal court later ruled his initial trial a "mockery of justice."

 But when Corrigan presented this new evidence to Judge Blythin for a retrial, the judge rejected the appeal.
 Corrigan took the matter all the way to the U.S. Supreme Court but was denied a retrial.
 When Corrigan died five years later, the chance of a retrial seemed unlikely.
 Sheppard’s best course of action appeared to take a lie detector test in the hope of reducing his life sentence.

 Luckily, a polygraph expert from Boston named F. Lee Bailey was interested in Sheppard’s case.
-He was also just beginning his career as a lawyer, and soon proved to be a damn good one to boot.

 While Weinman reviewed the entire trial record, a valuable piece of information fell into Bailey’s lap.
 In March 1964, Dorothy Kilgallen, who had written a daily column on Sheppard’s first trial, recalled that Judge Blythin had told her before the trial even began that Sheppard was “guilty as hell and the trial was a mere formality.”